 O’Mahony said, “At the moment in Cork there are private accommodation complexes popping up…They’re building the complexes then charging extortionate rates for sub-standard accommodation.”

-O’Mahony said she believes that students are not on a level playing field in as private complexes advertise ‘luxury’ and target international students on scholarships who are in the position to afford it.
+O’Mahony believes that students are not on a level playing field in as private complexes advertise ‘luxury’ and target international students on scholarships who are in the position to afford it.

 Aine Fahy, a second-year student in DCU, said that she paid for private student accommodation close to campus in May of 2021 for the current academic year.
 However, the company contacted Fahy late in August to tell her the accommodation she had paid for was no longer available.